CodeToCAD/CodeToCAD/providers/blender/README.md

 1. Use the File > Import > CodeToCAD menu to import a python file uses the CodeToCAD commands.
 For example, you could import one of the [test scripts](./tests/text.py).

-2. In the console, type `from CodeToCADBlenderProvider import shape, curve, landmark, scene, analytics, joint`.
+2. In the console, type `from BlenderProvider import shape, curve, landmark, scene, analytics, joint`.
 Now you can use CodeToCAD commands in the console.

 ## VSCode Syntax highlighting and auto-complete